Recursive entropy in thermodynamics: expounding the statistical-physics basis of the zentropy approach: Recursive Entropy Intuition: Partitioned Case

 Now, instead of concerning ourselves with every possible outcome, let us group outcomes (Figure \ref{fig:recursion_tree}b), and consider the probability distribution for each group or \emph{partially-constrained} configuration using the probability vector $\vec{q}$ with components $q_k$ defined by

-where $G_k$ is the set of all fully-constrained configurations for the $k$th group and each group is distinct so that $\{G_k\}$ forms a partition of the fully-constrained configurations (assumed here for intuition; the proofs in Section \ref{sec:proofs} do not require strict partitions and hold in the more general case).
+where $G_k$ is the set of all fully-constrained configurations for the $k$th group and each group is distinct so that $\{G_k\}$ forms a partition of the fully-constrained configurations (assumed here for intuition; the proof in Section \ref{sec:proofs} does not require strict partitions and holds in the more general case).
 In this way, the entropy between the groups is

 This is often referred to as the \emph{configurational} entropy in the literature \cite{AdamGibbs1965,MiracleSenkov2017,Hong2025,Shang2023}.
 Of course, some entropy remains after choosing a particular group, and it is obvious that $S(\vec{q}) \neq S(\vec{p})$.
 The entropy that remains after choosing a group is